-U.S. Army Best Squad Competition Day 7 Helicopter movement
+U.S. Army Best Squad Competition Day 7 Helicopter Movement

-Soldiers conduct tactical movements on a CH-47 Chinook during the Army Best Squad Competition at Fort Stewart, Georgia, Oct.
+Soldiers conduct a CH-47 helicopter movement during the Army Best Squad Competition at Fort Stewart, Georgia, Oct.
 2, 2023.
-Readiness is achieved through building cohesive teams that are highly trained, disciplined, and fit.
-Teams that exemplify these principles are ready to fight and win.
-(U.S. Army video by Staff.
-Sgt.
-Jacob Slaymaker)
+The teams are comprised of Soldiers from various units and military occupational specialties from across the Army.
+(U.S. Army video by Staff Sgt.
+Dennis Buzard)

 |Date Taken: